-The multi-level prevention system includes three tiers of intensity for instruction, intervention, and supports.
-Tier 1 includes high-quality, schoolwide academic, social, emotional and behavioral programming and supports designed to meet the needs of all students.
-At Tier 2, schools provide small group, standardized academic interventions or targeted behavioral or mental health supports using validated intervention programs to support students identified as at-risk.
-Tier 3 includes intensive intervention for students not responding to Tier 2 through instruction and supports that are intensified and individualized based on student need.
-At all levels, attention should be on selection of evidence-based practices and fidelity of implementation, with consideration for cultural and linguistic responsiveness and recognition of student strengths.
+The multi-level prevention system is the organization of supports for students that includes three tiers of intensity for instruction and intervention.
+Tier 1 is high-quality, schoolwide academic, social, emotional, and behavioral programming and supports designed to meet the needs of all students.
+Tier 2 is small group, standardized interventions that target academic, social, emotional, and behavioral needs using validated programs to support students identified as at-risk.
+Tier 3 is intensive intervention that is intensified and individualized based on student need.
+It is provided to students not responding to Tier 2 interventions and who may have low achievement or ongoing, intensive needs.

 Click on the tiers below to learn more and find relevant resources.